 © December 2022, LD Wilson Consultants, Inc.

 All information in this article is for educational purposes only.
 It is not for the diagnosis, treatment, prescription or cure of any disease or health condition.

-Mineral analyses were performed at Accutrace Laboratories, Phoenix, Arizona, a federally licensed testing laboratory with over 36 years of experience in tissue mineral analysis.
-Measurement was by induction-coupled plasma spectroscopy.
+Mineral analyses were performed at Accutrace Laboratories, Phoenix, Arizona, a nationally licensed testing laboratory with over 45 years of experience in tissue mineral analysis.
+Measurement was by induction-coupled plasma and mass spectroscopy.

 Mrs. H, age 38, suffered with migraine headaches on a daily basis for 10 years.
 She had a previous history of copper exposure.
 This is not necessary for copper to accumulate, but had occurred in this case, as follows.

 When the headaches began, Mrs. H was using a copper intrauterine device (IUD).
 The device eventually became imbedded in her uterine wall and had to be surgically removed.
 Copper IUDs can be an important source of copper.
 If the copper is not adequately excreted, it can accumulate in body tissues.

 Mrs. H used Cafergot daily to control her headaches.
 However, she could not prevent their recurrence.
 A friend recommended that Mrs. H try following a development program to alleviate her severe head pain.

 HIDDEN COPPER TOXICITY

 The initial hair tissue mineral analysis in April, 1996, revealed several important imbalances.
 Among these were a low zinc level, elevated calcium and magnesium levels, and a low sodium/potassium ratio.

 The tissue copper level was 1.3 mg% or 15 ppm.
 This is below the normal range of 1.5 to 2.5 mg%.